A Vector Monotonicity Assumption for Multiple Instruments: Setup

-\end{assumption*} The first part of Assumption 1 states that the instruments are ``excludable'' from the outcome function in the sense that potential outcomes do not depend on them once treatment status is fixed.
-The second part of Assumption 1 states that the instruments are independent of potential outcomes and potential treatments.
-In practice, it is common to maintain a version of this independence assumption that holds only conditional on a set of observed covariates.
-For ease of exposition, I implicitly condition on any such covariates throughout, then consider incorporating them explicitly in Appendix \ref{withcovariates} and in the empirical application
+The following assumption states that the $J$ available instrumental variables are \textit{valid}: \begin{assumption*}[1 (exclusion \& independence)] $Y_i(d,\mathbf{z}) = Y_i(d)$ for all $\mathbf{z} \in \mathcal{Z}, d \in \{0,1\}$; and $(Y_i(1), Y_i(0), \{D_i(\mathbf{z})\}_{\mathbf{z} \in \mathcal{Z}}) \indep Z_i$. \end{assumption*} The first part of Assumption 1 states that the instruments satisfy the exclusion restriction that potential outcomes do not depend on instrument values once treatment status is fixed.
+The second part of Assumption 1 states that the instruments are statistically independent of potential outcomes and potential treatments.\footnote{It's worth noting that whether or not to use multiple instruments may not be ``optional'', in the sense that if a collection of instruments are valid, this does not imply that a subset of the instruments are as well.} In practice, it is common to maintain a version of this independence assumption that holds conditional on a set of observed covariates.
+I implicitly condition on any such covariates and discuss incorporating them in estimation in Appendix \ref{withcovariates}.